adypappi/infra/README.md

  Our goal is to implement in an efficient manner datacenter's operations with continuous velocity and end-user quality improvement.
 Each datacenter operations is a triplet of {Input, ParametricActionFunction, Output}

- - Input :arrow_right: ParametricActionFunction(Quality, Velocity) :arrow_right: Output
+ - Input :arrow_right: ParametricActionFunction_{Quality, Velocity} :arrow_right: Output

 Quality